JustBlah/learnxinyminutes-docs/python.html.markdown

 print(gen_to_list)  # => [-1, -2, -3, -4, -5]

 # Decorators
+# Decorator is a higher order function, which accepts and returns a function.
+# In our case decorator accepts a function that is wrapped by decorator as a
+# parameter and returns a new modified function.
+# Decorator usage example – @add_apples decorator will add 'Apple' element into
+# fruits list returned by get_fruits target function.
+def add_apples(func):
+    def get_fruits():
+        fruits = func()
+        fruits.append('Apple')
+        return fruits
+    return get_fruits

+@add_apples
+def get_fruits():
+    return ['Banana', 'Mango', 'Orange']

+# Prints out the list of fruits with 'Apple' element in it:
+# Banana, Mango, Orange, Apple
+print ', '.join(get_fruits())

 # in this example beg wraps say
 # Beg will call say.
 If say_please is True then it will change the returned
 # message